 This is risky and rewarding because it means you are both teaching others and learning from them.
 That is, you are doing what education is all about.

-Also, the way you communicate and how you present yourself will influence the response of the audience, and that can make you feel self-conscious.
+In addition, the way you communicate and how you present yourself will influence the response of the audience, and that can make you feel self-conscious.